-Orientation for new 16-month, Extended, Reduced Residency and Transfer students will be held the week of January 13-17, 2014.
+Orientation for new Two-Year, Extended, Reduced Residency and Transfer students will be held the week of August 25-29, 2014.
+Orientation for new Advanced Standing students will be held on Monday, July 28, 2014.
 During Orientation, you’ll receive your class schedule and learn about registration, your field placement, and various student resources, among many other topics.

 To fulfill the statistics course requirement, you must complete an acceptable statistics course at a regionally-accredited post-secondary institution and earn a grade of B or better.
 On-campus or online, university or community college--any type of institution is acceptable as long as it is regionally-accredited.

 The course should cover, at minimum, the following topics:

 - random sampling,